 Was chocolate worth more than gold?

 Good question for a guide to fair trade chocolate huh?!
-Back in the Mayan period, cocoa beans were worth more than gold and were even used as currency!
+In the Mayan period, cocoa beans were worth more than gold and were even used as currency!
 The Mayans maintained the value of cocoa beans by restricting the harvesting of the beans.

 Have cocoa farmers ever tasted chocolate?

 The majority of cocoa farmers have never tasted chocolate.
-Beans are shipped almost instantly, as if chocolate was created in these typically warm countries, it would melt!
+Beans are shipped almost instantly.
+If chocolate were created in these typically warm countries, it would melt!
 Many cocoa farmers will have never tasted chocolate in their lives.
 In 2017, Traidcraft hosted Linda, a cocoa farmer from the co-operative Kuapa Kokoo (and who grows fair trade cocoa for the Divine Chocolate Company).
 She reminded us that any chocolate left lying around in Ghana would just melt anyway!

 Did you enjoy this guide to fair trade chocolate?